-This week Arizona lawmakers were unable to pass a new bill banning texting and driving.
+Arizona lawmakers **hit a roadblock** this week trying to pass a bill banning texting while driving.

 This is not the first time an effort to ban texting and driving in Arizona has failed to make it through the legislature.
 In fact, lawmakers have tried several times in the past few years to get bills written which would convince the detractors who feel the issue is not worth a statewide ban to vote in favor of it.